 - Butter – makes the bread crisp up better (for a healthier version, use clarified butter)

-- Salt and Pepper – for flavor
+- Salt and Pepper – to taste, for flavor

 Serving